xiaohui0318/md_exporter/README.md

 ---

 ## Changelog
+- 0.5.0:
+    -  Introducing `md_to_linked_image` tool, support extracting image files in links in Markdown text

 - 0.4.3:
     - improve the display of Chinese characters in text paragraph in `md_to_docx` tool, by setting global font to Song if content contains Chinese     - improve the display of Chinese characters in text paragraph in `md_to_docx` tool, by setting global font to Song if content contains Chinese charactor